pipelight/virshle/README.md

 "@type" = "kvm"
 ```

-Virshle adds a verbose flag `-vvvv` on every virsh commands for you to see the
+Virshle adds a verbose flag `-vvvv` on every virsh commands for you to see
-xml result file.
+underneath input and outputf files.

 ## Example